 The Venice Glass Week, starts in Milan from the 10th to the 18th of September, with the second week conducted in Venice.
 The exhibits in Venice would be dedicated to artistic glass.
 Since 2022 is officially recognised as the 'International Year of Glass' by the UN, the event is teaming up with the Vision Milan Glass Week this year to present a new festival - The Italian Glass Weeks.

 Festival of the Triumph of the Cross

 Another special September event in Venice is the festival of the Triumph of the Cross.
 The revered day is celebrated with a procession at the church and the Scuola Grande of San Giovanni Evangelista.
 Even if you don't consider yourself religious, the lively and celebratory procession is something you wouldn't want to miss out on.
-The festival is scheduled for 14th September of every year and attracts a massive crowd.
+The festival attracts a massive crowd every year.

 Venice in September : 3-day Itinerary